A Complete List of Every Type Of Coffee Drink

 The typical Gibraltar is made by adding an espresso shot and 85ml of milk to a heated ‘Gibraltar’ glass.
 However, the main downside with Gibraltar is that the glass can’t maintain the heat, so the coffee cools rather fast.
 As such, you should drink it quickly for optimal experience.

-Mochaccino is a variety of caffè mocha.
-Unlike mocha, which is a type of latte, mochaccino consists of a double espresso shot, foamed milk, and an additional flavor.
+The Mochaccino is a variety of the cafè latte (not the same thing, as many people surprisingly believe).
+It consists of a double espresso shot, foamed milk, and an additional flavor.
 Usually, the aroma comes from cocoa powder or chocolate syrup.
 If you want, you can add some cinnamon, whipped cream, or other toppings.

 Iced and Cold Coffees